SpyBond/LegoBattlesRebalancePatch/README.md

 In order to install the patch, you must use Crystal Tile 2 with a legally obtained copy of the Lego Battles ROM.
 Refer to the video for a step-by-step tutorial.
 Once you have installed the patch into your ROM, the resulting ROM can only be used on an emulator, such as [MelonDS](https://melonds.kuribo64.net/), a modified 3DS or DSi using a NDS forwarder, or a flashcart.
 This patch cannot be used with the original game cartridge.

 ## Known Bugs
-- There should be no bugs related to the patch, other than the bugs present in the vanilla game.
-See [here](https://legobattles.miraheze.org/wiki/Bug) for a list of bugs.
+- There should be no bugs related to the patch, in more modern versions (1.9.4+), but older versions may have units with unusual behavior.
+The bugs present in the vanilla game have not been fixed, and more bugs may occur due to playing the game on an emulator.
+See [here](https://legobattles.miraheze.org/wiki/Bug) for a list of bugs in the vanilla game.

 ## Credits
 - Ryncat for developing all of the versions of the patch and writing the patch notes.